dsincl12/SimpleBasicAuthentication/README.md

-Simple basic authentication with one line of code for HttpClient().
+Simple basic authentication with one line of code for HttpClient.

 ```C#
 using (var client = new HttpClient())